crossplane/docs/content/contribute/contribute.md

 ---
 ```

 For beta features set `state: beta` and use both `alhpaVersion` and
-`betaVersion` to provide the version that introduced and graudated the feature.
+`betaVersion` to provide the version that introduced and graduated the feature.

 ```yaml
 ---